 These are dramatic, and for some of us, revolutionary concepts.
 Let us summarize them for you.
-First, the authors of the "Big Book" tell us they have found a way to free us from the bondage of food addiction.
+First, the authors of the "Big Book" tell us they have found a way to free us from the bondage of alcoholism and misery.
 Next, they describe the solution as a Power greater than ourselves.
 Finally, they tell us where to find this Power - right inside each and every one of us.

 Now we know WHERE to find this Power.
-Most of the rest of the "Big Book" is devoted to the question of HOW to find this Power.
+Most of the rest of the "Big Book" is devoted to the question of HOW to find and connect with this Power.